Regional Conferences

 Each of them contains several annual conferences and often several countries.
 Each has a number of bishops fixed by decision of General Conference.
 Since the creation of The United Methodist Church in 1968, all bishops are equal, whether elected in the U.S. or outside the U.S. Together they form the Council of Bishops.

+Until 2025, when the constitution was amended to regionalize the church's structure, regional conferences outside of the U.S. were called "central conferences."
 The Methodist Episcopal Church established the first two central conferences in Asia (India in 1885, China in 1897).
 The next was in Europe (1908).
 Central conferences in Africa and Latin America began in the 1920s.

 Concurrently with the establishment of the Africa and Latin America central conferences, some annual conferences outside the United States became or were made autonomous.
 This happened in Mexico, Japan, Korea, and later, throughout all of Latin America, and all of Asia except for the Philippines, where a United Methodist central conference has remained.
-For each of the three continents outside the U.S. you will find a short history below.

 Africa

-Africa includes four central conferences:
+Africa includes four regional conferences:

 • Southern Africa: 4 episcopal areas